 Enter the total amount you received for the custom feeding of livestock.
+Please refer to the CAIS Program Handbook for information on the eligibility of custom feedlot operations for the CAIS program.

 Line 9600 - Other (specify)

 If you have other types of farming income not listed on the form, enter the total amount of all other types of farming income on this line.
 Then list the items on the blank lines provided under it.